 You need to do your homework and possibly (most likely) work with a lawyer to get this to work.
 It’s the prosecution’s job to make sure misdemeanors and other transgressions don’t go unpunished.
 Therefore, for them to lower or drop the charges, you need sufficient evidence and/or proof to back up your case.
 It’s also important to note that you might land yourself with more severe punishment because you went up against the prosecution.
 They may feel that making an example out of you (if they find you guilty) is the best course of action.

 You should not and cannot take advantage of the law and plead for a wet reckless without cause.
 There has to be good reason for you to fight this case.
 Your lawyer may go about the case by taking an angle.
 The angles traffic lawyers commonly take are whether the field sobriety/breathalyzer tests were legal, if you were stopped with or without probable cause, etc. Your lawyer will go to bat for you, so make sure to do your homework before you decide which lawyer/law firm to go with.
+You can also seek help on how to get back your license.

 Understanding what the prosecution wants and obtaining a lawyer to advocate for you are two of the best methods to take when trying to get your DUI dropped to a reckless driving charge.
 DUI lawyers should always explain very clearly to you what angle they are going to take, and what offer the prosecution has put on the table.